maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/multiple_axes_and_subplots.md

 To repeat, these are attributes of each **trace** and are different from the attributes of the layout dictionary.
 In the definition of a trace, ```xaxis``` defines **which x axis the trace will be bound to**.
 In the definition of the layout ```xaxis``` defines the formatting and styling of the x axis for that figure.

+In our case, we want our second trace to be bound to the second y axis.

+** Annoying Convention!!**
-In our case, we want our second trace to be bound to the second y axis.  **Now this is oddly inconsistent**, but even though the second y axis must be called ```yaxis2```, the name we must give in the trace is not this but rather ```y2```.
+**Now this is oddly inconsistent**, but even though the second y axis must be called ```yaxis2```, the name we must give in the trace is not this but rather ```y2```.
 It is shorter, but annoyingly inconsistent.
 The same, of course, applies to any new x axes.

 ---